sumanb007/kubernetes/sample-project/README.md

 ### SOLUTION:
-So, how we maintain Data consistency while still scaling in replicas ?
+So, how we maintain Data consistency while still scaling replicas ?
 What Maintains Data Consistency in MongoDB Replica Set?
 - Answer: MongoDB itself — not the storage or Kubernetes — is responsible for maintaining data consistency.
 - Yes.
 So, when we plan to scale mongo pods, only one pod (the Primary) in replicas handles all write operations (insert/update/delete).
 The other pods are Secondaries, and they replicate data from the Primary.
 MongoDB itself (via its Replica Set election mechanism) is responsible for choosing which pod is Primary.